baraa-abd/QuickFill/README.md

   Focus on any form field (or hover over it) and press `Alt+A`.
   * If it's basic profile data (like your name or email), QuickFill instantly types it in.
   * If it requires a narrative answer (e.g., "Describe a complex project you led"), the AI will look at the active application's context and your past stories, and then stream a tailored draft into the Side Panel.
 You can edit the text, approve it to write it to the page, or cancel.
 The LLM call here includes the profile, the story list, and a portion of the answer history retrieved through a semantic search (on "generic keys", which are company-agnostic keys generated from company name, role and a user-provided blurb).
+  If the field matches a template with several records (think "work experience" or "education"), then the extension uses the default record and the user can change the active record using the side panel or Alt+, and Alt+.
 * **Auto-Fill a Field (`Alt+Shift+A`) with manual label:**
   If the above doesn't work this lets you skip the auto-detection of the label and instead lets you highlight the label and press Enter to select it, then proceeds the same way as the above.
 * **Save to Profile (`Alt+S`):**